DearestDreamWish/The-perfect-psychology/README.md

 # The-perfect-psychology
 A thought about the perfect psychology.

+1. Mental
+2. Example
+3. Alternative
+4. Behaviour

+I may be updated another time.

 # Mental:
++ Positive to use deduction, induction, tendencies and data based info.
 + When negative affect or effect make to gain positive effect and affect from the negative.
 + Positive for conscious and subconscious parallel thinking.
 + Positive for conscious and subconscious asynchronous thinking.